kamanashisroy/algosnippet/algorithms_summary.md

 In top-down approach we use abstraction to think less detailed.
 It is simple and natural to use recursion with top-down.
 In dynamic programming the recursion is normally used along with Memoization.

 In bottom-up approach start from details and compose the final result from them.
 Normally the iterative solutions use bottom-up approach.
 In dynamic programming the bottom-up approach is normally used with tabulation.
-It is noted that in some problems the bottom-up-tabulation may result in greater computation than top-down-memoiazation.
+It is noted that in some problems the bottom-up-tabulation may result in computation of unnecessary subproblems than top-down-memoiazation.

 The algorithm problems can be categorized in the following domains.
 Like the algorithm approaches, these domains are not exclusive.